NDH001/Journing/README.md

 4. **Import Data:** Import the pre-scrapped travel data to the postgres database by running : `psql your_database_name < migrates.sql`
 5. **Run the Development Server:** Launch the development server using: `python manage.py runserver`

+## Documentations
+The objective of this segment is to furnish comprehensive elucidation pertaining to the project in question.
+The documentation encompassing elements such as the product backlog, database schemas, prototyping documents, and the Gantt chart, is enumerated herewith.

+**1. Product backlog :** The project is founded upon an Agile methodology coupled with the Scrum framework.
+Each week is designated as a discrete sprint, wherein the activities encompass the stages of application development, thorough review, and rigorous testing.
+The project encompasses a timeline extending over a duration of three months, commencing with data scraping and subsequently progressing to the substantive phases of application development.